-Working “day-by-day and breath-by-breath” (Susan’s mantra) she says her goal is to make Identity her full time occupation so she can leave her day job altogether.
-In this tough economy she finds is scary to leave the financial security of her graphics position but also understands the struggle and the need to move forward so Identity can have her full time and attention.
+Working “day-by-day and breath-by-breath” (Susan’s mantra) she says her goal is to make Identity her full-time occupation so she can leave her day job altogether.
+In this tough economy, she finds it scary to leave the financial security of her graphics position but also understands the struggle and the need to move forward so Identity can have her full time and attention.

 Susan recognizes the freedom of being her own boss at Identity and can play to her strengths and her passions by helping women with her online publication.
-She believes we have a responsibility to pay-it-forward to younger woman and help them understand their gifts and the ability to embrace their self confidence early on.
+She believes we have a responsibility to pay it forward to younger women and help them understand their gifts and the ability to embrace their self-confidence early on.
 Her ultimate goal is to reverse the pervasive negativity trend and help women think more positively about themselves.

 The challenge continues to be balancing the day job with the growing demands of the magazine.
 Her financial strategy is to pay for new things as she can and increase incrementally.
 The goal is to continue to reach all 50 states and grow her sponsors and advertisers.